yjqian02/alicezhang-DREU-2021.github.io/index.md

 ## About My Project

 **Project:**
 Our project aims to understand user preferences for setting personal content configurations.
 The investigation takes a user-centered approach to understand how end-users would like to manage their moderation configurations and the reasoning behind why these preferences differ.
-Our study uses a between-subjects design with xy Mechanical Turk workers to investigate user preferences for differing types of content moderation inferfaces including toggle buttons, sliders, and drop downs.
+Our study uses a between-subjects design with xy Mechanical Turk workers to investigate user preferences for differing types of content moderation inferfaces including toggle buttons, sliders, and word filters.

 **Goals:**
 1. Gain insights on how user preferences for specific interfaces relate to specific types of content